 More about Assessment, Screening and Support

-To assess a student's strengths and areas for improvement, we offer screening for Dyslexia - as well as other assessments to determine current levels in reading, comprehension, spelling and writing.
+To assess a student's strengths and areas for improvement, we offer an enhanced screening service for Dyslexia and Dyscalculia - as well as other assessments to determine current levels in reading, comprehension, spelling and writing.
 These results are our baseline to begin multi-sensory support - or to inform schools with recommendations for inclusion at school.

-As well as using a journal-approach to improve memory and learning - we also use a number of computerised programs to help improve typing, spelling, vocabulary, punctuation, grammar and reading.
+As well as using a journal-approach to improve memory and learning - we also use a number of computerised programs to help improve spelling, vocabulary, punctuation, grammar, reading and basic maths skills.

 A review of basic number skills can be completed, which provides a standardised result, giving useful information about your child's ability to use and understand numbers, highlighting strengths and areas for improvement.

 A computerised screening program for Dyscalculia is also available.

 We have access to a theory-based program for learning mathematics, which children use regularly to improve mental maths skills and understanding how the number system works.

 Using higher-order thinking skills such as: analysing, evaluating and creating are very much encouraged in support sessions.

 Alongside improving their literacy and mathematics skills, children use technology and other methods to engage with critical thinking.